nicholasdille/container-slides/160_gitlab_ci/255_troubleshooting/exercise.md

 ## Preparation

-Open a terminal and make sure the working directory is your repository.
+Open a terminal in your Visual Studio Code instance and make sure the working directory is your repository.

 ## Task 1: Run a single job